cnsuhao/engine1/docs/Markdown/MainPage.md

 ## Planned Improvements

 Near Term:
-- Optimizations to the data model with google protocol buffers
 - C# interface support
 - Integration with CTest
-- Utilize external data configurations to manage the large verification data set
-- Updates to ensure no 3rd party software license compliance issues for certain commercial applications

 Long Term:
 - Public Continuous Integration Server and CDash Server for improved verification and validation
 - Pull/Merge request process for methodology changes